jtaki/simple_auth/readme.md

 - make sure users.json is writeable
   `$ chmod -R 777 simple_auth/users.json`

+## Services
+All data handling and validation is handled through either AuthenticationService or RegistrationService

 ## AuthenticationService
 Checks to see if credentials are valid or not
 - IF VALID: